atg/SPLDB/README.markdown

         A string that starts a block comment.
 If array, must have same length as comment.block.end. comment.block.end (string|array):
         A string that ends a block comment.
-If array, must have same length as comment.block.start.
+If array, must have same length as comment.block.start. comment.nested.start (string|array):
+        A string that starts a nested block comment. comment.nested.end (string|array):
+        A string that ends a nested block comment.

 This is by no means all the keys we're ever going to have, so if you have an idea for a new key, please [submit an issue](/fileability/SPLDB/issues).
 You might want to have a look at [Hyperpolyglot](http://hyperpolyglot.org) which is the same sort of thing, but for humans instead of computers.